dotchain/dotjs/README.md

 });
 ```

-A slightly different reactive behavior is when the field key changes:
+A slightly different example of reactive behavior is when the field key changes:

 ```js
 it("fields update when the key changes", ()=> {